YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the patient still feels unsure, getting a second opinion before hair transplant can help, but the question should be specific.
 Ask whether the role map and surgical plan make sense, not only whether the clinic is famous.

-What belongs in one calm message?
+What belongs in one clear message?

 That message is not aggressive.
 It is a normal part of an informed decision process.
 A clinic that is comfortable with its own structure should be able to answer it without turning the conversation into pressure.